Chief Financial Officer

+John A. Roberts was appointed President and Chief Executive Officer of CGI in April 2018 following his role as Chief Operating Officer and Executive Vice President, Finance, a position he has held since he joined CGI in July 2016.
 Mr. Roberts brings deep operational and financial experience to CGI with a strong track record of disciplined growth, operational excellence and shareholder value creation in multiple public and private healthcare technology and service companies including InfoLogix, AdvantEdge Healthcare Solutions, Clarient and, most recently, VirMedica.
 His professional background includes a deep understanding of clinical and healthcare billing, diagnostics, clinical operations, and healthcare-focused IT.
-In addition Mr. Roberts is a long-standing board member and incoming President-elect of the Drug Information Association (DIA), a neutral, global nonprofit association focused on advancing health care product development around the world by connecting stakeholders to interdisciplinary insights and innovation.
+In addition Mr. Roberts is Chairman of the Board of Directors for the Drug Information Association (DIA), a global neutral forum enabling drug developers and regulators access to insights and collaboration.

 Mr. Roberts has a Master of Business Administration and Bachelor of Science from the University of Maine.
 He has served as a recognized thought leader and expert panelist for numerous publications and programs related to corporate finance and mergers and acquisitions in the healthcare industry.